Cool (aesthetic): In marketing

-According to the theory of using coolness as a marketing device, cool can be exploited as a manufactured and empty idea imposed on cultures at large through a top-down process by sellers of popular culture who capitalize on trends and subcultures most often created by youths.
+Coolness can be used as a marketing device, cool can be exploited as a manufactured and empty idea imposed on cultures at large through a top-down process by sellers of popular culture who capitalize on trends and subcultures most often created by youths.
 These include record company executives, fashion companies, and merchandisers.
 Furthermore, "cool has become the central ideology of consumer capitalism", resulting in the selling of coolness.
-This drives many young people and adults to attempt to "fit into" the mainstream and adhere to trends in order to purchase products and/or brands that make them appear cool.
+This drives many young people and adults to attempt to "fit into" the mainstream and adhere to trends to purchase products and/or brands that make them appear cool.

 The concept of cool was often used in this way to market menthol cigarettes to African Americans in the 1960s.
 In 2004, over 70% of African American smokers preferred menthol cigarettes compared to 30% of white smokers.
 This unique social phenomenon was principally occasioned by the tobacco industry's manipulation of the burgeoning segregated urban black consumer market in cities at that time.
 According to Fast Company magazine, some large companies have started "outsourcing cool"—paying other "smaller, more-limber, closer-to-the-ground outsider" companies to help them keep up with customers' rapidly changing tastes and demands.